mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 I just made up my own rudimentary benchmark.
 I [generated two sets of random file data](https://github.com/mtlynch/dummy_file_generator) and then used [robocopy](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) to measure read and write speeds between my main desktop and my NAS.
 The first fileset is 20 files of 1 GiB each.
 The other set is 3,072 files of 1 MiB each (3 GiB total).
 I ran each test three times and took the average result.

-I was testing four different variables, so I had 2^4 = 16 test cases total:
+I was testing four different variables, so I had 2<sup>4</sup> = 16 test cases total:

 1. TrueNAS vs. Synology
 1. Read vs. write
 1. Encrypted volume vs. unencrypted volume
 1. Small files (1 MiB) vs. large files (1 GiB)

-This is not meant to be a perfectly rigorous test &mdash; it's just a rough estimate of how this upgrade will affect my NAS performance.
-It's also not evidence that TrueNAS is better than Synology, as I'm testing a brand new TrueNAS system against a Synology server from eight years ago, so not exactly a fair fight.
+This was not a perfectly rigorous test &mdash; I didn't do it on an isolated network, and I didn't shut down all other processes on my desktop while running the test.
+It's a broad measurement of how this upgrade will affect my NAS performance.
+It's also not evidence that TrueNAS is better than Synology, as I'm testing a brand new TrueNAS system against a Synology server from eight years ago, so it's not exactly a fair fight.

-Performance tops out at around 111 MiB/s (931 Mbps), which is suspiciously close to 1 Gbps.
-It's likely that my home network is the bottleneck, as my switch, my desktop's Ethernet port, and the NAS Ethernet ports all max out at 1 Gbps.
+Performance topped out around 111 MiB/s (931 Mbps), which is suspiciously close to 1 Gbps.
+It's likely that the limiting factor is the network, as my switch, my desktop's Ethernet port, and the NAS servers' Ethernet ports all max out at 1 Gbps.

 ### Read performance